MDPL’s Advocacy Committee has reviewed the following projects on the upcoming Historic Preservation Board agenda and offers our positions below.

 We have reviewed the project and very much appreciate the proposal to restore and renovate the property, in particular reintroducing the original finial at the corner.

 However, we have two main concerns: first, regarding the rooftop addition – it does not appear to be sufficiently setback from Espanola Way, which has the potential of being visible and overwhelming to the historic structure when viewed from the siteline.
 We recommend a modification of the proposed design to better comply with the siteline guidelines.

 Second, we are seriously concerned about the proposed change in hours of operation.
 This property currently is across from a school and in the middle of the Flamingo Park neighborhood.
 The impacts of a 2am outdoor bar operation can be significant to the adjacent neighbors.
 We have also received communication from Flamingo Park Neighborhood Association expressing their concerns with the variance.
 For these reasons, we recommend denial of the operating hours variance.

-An application has been filed requesting a Certificate of Appropriateness for the construction of a 1-story rooftop addition and one or more waivers.
+An application has been filed requesting a Certificate of Appropriateness for the construction of a 1-story rooftop addition and design modifications to the building.